zurdofio/oai/docs/DEPLOY_SA5G_WITH_DS_TESTER.md

 The new version of `wireshark` may not be available in the ubuntu repository so it is better to build it from source.

+To know how to configure the machine with the above requirements vist [pre-requisites](./DEPLOY_PRE_REQUESITES.md) page.

 ## 2. Building Container Images ##

 - In this demo the image tags and commits which were used are listed below, follow the [Building images](./BUILD_IMAGES.md) to build images with below tags.